 I.4.3 Summary

 Table I.2 summarizes the information in the preceding clauses.
-According to this investigation, it is considered that no existing identification scheme other than identification scheme defined in this Recommendation satisfies all the requirements described in ITU-T F.771.
+According to this investigation, it is considered that no existing identification scheme other than h642 identification scheme satisfies all the requirements described in ITU-T F.771.

 Table I.2 – Summary of analysis